makoto-yoneya/gmx-polymer-tools/README.md

 # gmx-polymer-tools

-Perl scripts for polymer modeling usind GROMACS
+Perl scripts for polymer modeling using GROMACS

 ## Functions